-You know how much you paid for the property, and you likely consider the work you’ve done on the house and the memories you’ve made there additions to the amount you’d consider selling for.
+You know how much you paid for your home, and you likely factor the work you’ve done and the memories you’ve made there into your idea of what it's worth.
 But while your home may be your castle, your personal feelings toward the property and even how much you paid for it a few years ago play no part in the value of your home today.

 In short, a house’s value is based on the amount the property would likely sell for if it went on the market.

-For a better understanding of what your home’s value means, how it may shift over time and what the impact is when the value of a neighborhood, city or even the whole country changes significantly, here’s our breakdown on home values and how you can determine how much your house is worth.
+For a better understanding of what your home’s value means, how it may change over time and what the impact may be if the market shifts significantly in your neighborhood, city or even the whole country, here’s our breakdown.

 What Is the Value of My Home?